The United States Medical Licensing Examination (USMLE)

 Applying for Examination

-- submit an Application for ECFMG Certification.
+- International medical students/graduates must complete an Application for ECFMG Certification, including the notarized Certification of Identification Form (Form 186).
 See Application for ECFMG Certification.

-- read the applicable editions of the ECFMG Information Booklet and the USMLE Bulletin of Information.
+- International medical students/graduates must read the applicable editions of the ECFMG Information Booklet and the USMLE Bulletin of Information.

 Important Note: You should also consider deadlines imposed by the National Resident Matching Program (NRMP) and graduate medical education (GME) programs.
 It is solely the responsibility of the applicant to complete the required exams in time to meet deadlines imposed by the NRMP and/or GME programs.
 Since the number of applicants seeking to complete these exams may exceed the spaces available in time to meet those deadlines, there is no guarantee that sufficient spaces will be available for all applicants to meet deadlines imposed by the NRMP and/or GME programs.
 ECFMG assumes no liability of any kind if an applicant does not complete the exams in time to have results available to meet NRMP and/or GME program deadlines.
 See Examination Results for information on scoring turnaround times.